ecmwf/pdbufr/docs/guide/readers/synop.rst

     Extract :ref:`synop-like data <synop-like-data>` from BUFR using pre-defined :ref:`parameters <synop-params>`.

-    :param path: path to the BUFR file or a :ref:`message_list_object`
+    :param path: path to the BUFR file or a :ref:`message-list-object`
-    :type path: str, bytes, os.PathLike or a :ref:`message_list_object`
+    :type path: str, bytes, os.PathLike or a :ref:`message-list-object`
     :param columns: specify the pre-defined :ref:`parameters <synop-params>` to extract.
 The possible values are as follows:

         - "default" or empty list: extract the parameters as in "station" followed by all the :ref:`default observed parameters <synop-default-obs-params>`